Can Snakes Climb Cement Walls

 Trees and Rocks

-In nature, snakes easily climb trees, rocks, and even cliffs.
-The rough surfaces give their special scales lots to grab onto.
+In nature, snakes quickly climb trees, rocks, and even cliffs.
+The rough surfaces give their unique scales lots to grab onto.

 Bricks and Wood